-I have been having a tough time sleeping lately.
-I know that we’re still technically in hibernation mode here in the frozen north, but unlike the little varmints (gophers) still napping on our acreage, I have had a hard time catching the “Z’s” necessary to function at peak performance.
-It’s equally frustrating when I can’t seem to find time for a good power nap through the day either.
-So there are some days that don’t go as well as I had originally planned.
+I had been having a tough time sleeping that week.
+Hibernation mode had caught up to me shortly after Groundhog Day but unlike the little varmints (gophers) who were still napping on our acreage, I had a hard time catching the “Z’s” necessary to function at peak performance.
+It was equally frustrating when I couldn’t seem to find time for a good power nap through the day either.
+So there were some days that didn’t go as well as I had originally planned.

-The problem is lack of sleep has caused me to not think things through as well as I should.
-I am short-statured so I have to stand on this handy-dandy little foot stool that I keep in the kitchen whenever I need to reach high shelves.
-I should have known that balancing on a stool, and reaching into high cupboards when my reaction time is less than optimal is likely not a good idea but still I pushed on.
+The problem was lack of sleep had caused me to not think things through as well as I should have.
+I am short-statured so I stand on this handy-dandy little foot stool that I keep in the kitchen whenever I need to reach high shelves.
+I should have known that balancing on a stool, and reaching into high cupboards when my reaction time was less than optimal was likely not a good idea but still I pushed on.
 Now, my husband, bless his heart, could hear my OCD ramblings from his station in front of the T.V. in the family room, but he did not register my grumblings enough to realize that I might just need his assistance.
-I hinted…loudly…but he just wasn’t getting it.
+I hinted, complained rather,…loudly…but he just wasn’t getting it.

 I love the man, but seriously?

 At that point I was just too tired, too miserable and too shell-shocked to respond in a way to my sweetie that would have been…let’s just say…less than edifying.
-I merely grabbed my broom and swept up the carnage and later I couldn’t help but giggle when I came across this scripture:
+Instead, inexplicably, I held my tongue, and refused to allow myself to respond to him in the manner my sin nature wanted me to at that moment.
+I merely grabbed my broom and swept up the carnage.
+Later, I couldn’t help but giggle when I came across this scripture:

 “A fool gives full vent to his anger, but a wise man keeps himself under control.”
 Proverbs 29:11